How Many Colleges Should You Apply To?

 What Is a Reach School?

 A reach school is any college where an applicant has a lower chance of getting in.
 The schools that count as a reach depend on the applicant’s record.
-How can you identify reach schools?
-Check the college’s statistics on admitted students.
+Check the college’s statistics on admitted students to determine whether it’s a reach school.

 Most schools post the median, 25th percentile, and 75th percentile GPAs and test scores for their first-year classes on their websites.
 If you fall below the median, that school would qualify as a reach school for you.